Pterodactyl vs EnderDash for Minecraft server management

 | Control plane | Self-hosted | Hosted by EnderDash |

-| What you install | Panel stack plus Wings nodes | Agent on each server or proxy |
+| What you install | Panel stack plus Wings nodes | Plugin or standalone agent on each server, proxy, or host |

-| Infrastructure model | Docker-centered game server management | Keep your existing infrastructure and add an operations layer |
+| Infrastructure model | Docker-centered game server management | Keep your existing infrastructure and add an operations layer with shell, Docker, Podman, and Kubernetes workflows where enabled |

 | Multi-game support | Strong | Focused on Minecraft operations |